ZipVoice-Dialog: Non-Autoregressive Spoken Dialogue Generation with Flow Matching: Proposed Method: ZipVoice-Dialog

-For applications requiring clear speaker separation, such as immersive media or training data for full-duplex dialogue systems~\cite{defossez2024moshi}, generating stereo spoken dialogue is highly desirable.
-Accordingly, this section details the modifications to the single-channel ZipVoice-Dialog model that enable it to generate two-channel audio, rendering each speaker on a distinct channel.
-We refer to this stereo version as ZipVoice-Dialog-Stereo.
+For applications requiring clear speaker separation, such as immersive media or training full-duplex systems~\citep{defossez2024moshi}, generating stereo dialogue is highly desirable.
+To this end, we designed an extension of ZipVoice-Dialog, termed ZipVoice-Dialog-Stereo, which renders each speaker on a distinct channel.
+The methodology and corresponding experimental results for this extension are detailed in \autoref{subsec:stereo}.